 What is implantation and when does it happen?

-On average, implantation takes place 9 days after ovulation (ranging normally between 6-12 days) for the blastocyst, the developing embryo to reach the uterus and attach to the uterine lining.
-At this early stage of prenatal development, the embryo is called a blastocyst.
+On average, implantation takes place 9 days after ovulation/fertilization or 9dpo.
+It normally takes between 6-12 days for the developing embryo to reach the uterus and attach to the uterine lining.
+At this early stage of prenatal development, the embryo is often called a blastocyst.

-As soon as the blastocyst implants, it emits the pregnancy hormone hCG, or Human Chorionic Gonadotropin, into the mother's bloodstream.
+As soon as the blastocyst implants, it emits the pregnancy hormone hCG (or human chorionic gonadotropin) into the mother's bloodstream.

 The hCG can first be detected in the blood about 3-4 days after implantation, and this is when a positive blood test can confirm a pregnancy.
 The urine pregnancy test becomes positive 1-2 days later.
-That is often several days before you expect your next period or around the time of a missed menstrual bleeding.
+That is often several days before you expect your next period or around the time of a missed menstrual period.